0xseljarida/Inception/NOTES.md

 **Namespaces answer** *"what world does this process live in?"*
 **cgroups answer** *"how much of the real machine may it consume?"*

-**A container is a process given both:** a fabricated view, and a budget.
+**A container is a process given both:** a restricted view, and a resource limit.

 **LXC put the two together first.** In 2008, five years before Docker, LXC combined namespaces and cgroups straight from the mainline kernel and called the result a container.
 The pieces themselves were never built for this: mount namespaces came from Plan 9, cgroups from Google's datacenters, union filesystems from live CDs.